elastic/elasticsearch-river-rabbitmq/README.md

 You can set `heartbeat` option to define heartbeat to RabbitMQ river even if no more messages are intended to be consumed (default to `30m`).

+Replication mode is set to node default value.
+You can change it by forcing `replication` to `async` or `sync`.

 Scripting
 ---------